Deepj20/Bank_Loan_Analysis_Dashboard/README.md

 Metrics:
 Total Loan Applications, Total Funded Amount, Total Amount Received

-Dashboard 3: Details
+# Dashboard 3: Bank Loan Report | Details
-Objective:

 To provide a comprehensive and user-friendly view of all critical loan data, including borrower profiles and loan performance metrics.
 Acts as a one-stop solution for detailed loan analysis and performance monitoring.

-Insights :
+# Insights :

-Action Items:
+# Action Items:
-Regularly update the loan data in the MS SQL database for the most current insights.
+1. Regularly update the loan data in the MS SQL database for the most current insights.
-Continuously monitor the KPIs and trends to assess lending performance and adjust strategies accordingly.
+2. Continuously monitor the KPIs and trends to assess lending performance and adjust strategies accordingly.
-Use the insights from the dashboards to make data-driven decisions for improving loan processes, targeting high-performing regions, and evaluating borrower profiles.
+3. Use the insights from the dashboards to make data-driven decisions for improving loan processes, targeting high-performing regions, and evaluating borrower profiles.